The Coronavirus and MERS: Viral Infection and Prevention

 WHO recommends that people wash their hands before and after approaching camels and that they avoid animals who are obviously sick.
 They also recommend that people avoid eating or drinking raw or undercooked camel meat, milk or urine.
 (Yes, some people do drink camel urine!)

 People who visit countries with MERS cases need to make sure that they take steps to avoid infections.
-These countries are not restricted to the Middle East.
-In 2015 an outbreak occurred in Korea.
-The WHO webpage mentioned in the "References" section below is useful for travellers because it contains the latest news about MERS outbreaks and developments.
+The majority of these countries are located in or near the Arabian Peninsula.
+In 2015 an outbreak occurred in Korea, however.
+According to the CDC (Centers for Disease Control and Prevention), so far this has been the largest outbreak of the disease outside the peninsula.
+It originated from a traveller returning to Korea from an infected area.
+The WHO webpage mentioned in the "References" section below is useful for travellers because it contains the latest news about MERS outbreaks.

-Like the SARS virus, MERS produces symptoms beyond the respiratory system.
-In people who get sick from the viral infection, the patient generally has a fever, shortness of breath and a cough.
-The respiratory system symptoms are usually severe.
+Like the SARS virus, the MERS virus produces symptoms beyond the respiratory system.
+In people who get sick from the infection, the patient generally has a fever, shortness of breath and a cough.
+The respiratory system symptoms may be severe.
 The patient may also experience diarrhea, nausea and vomiting.
 Possible complications include pneumonia and kidney problems.

 Strangely, some people don't get sick when they're infected by the MERS virus or experience only mild symptoms that resemble those of a cold.
-According to the CDC, people with pre-existing medical conditions may be more likely to experience severe symptoms from a MERS infection or to die from the infection.
+According to the CDC, people with pre-existing medical conditions may be more likely to experience severe symptoms or to die from the infection.

 At the moment, there is no specific treatment for MERS.
 Medical care is very important, though.
 Doctors can support the patient's recovery by relieving symptoms and protecting vital organs.